generation-org/jwd-final-project/task-1/README.md

 You should have implemented the different screens of your application, meeting the following **assesment criteria**:

-* Contains a Task Form with the required information (Name, Description, AssignedTo, DueDate, Status)
+* Contains a Task Form with the required information (Name, Description, AssignedTo, DueDate, Status).
-* Contains a Task Layout (check this Card Layout example) with the required information (Name, Description, AssignedTo, DueDate, Status)
+* Contains a Task Layout with the required information (Name, Description, AssignedTo, DueDate, Status).
-* Wireframe solves all the UI challenges to represent the Task Planner and a clear view of a Task with the required fields(Name, Description, AssignedTo, DueDate, Stat
+* Wireframe solves all the UI challenges to represent the Task Planner and a clear view of a Task with the required fields (Name, Description, AssignedTo, DueDate, Status).

 ## Example